seigler/joshua.seigler.net/site/posts/2025-06-15-replacing-github-pages.md

 ### Caddy
 I usually use nginx, but I wanted to give Caddy a shot, and it has been a great experience.
 I installed Caddy using the [official instructions](https://caddyserver.com/docs/install).
-Here is the Caddyfile I made---you will need to change the domains names and the email.
-Email could be removed, but it is recommended so SSL certificate issuers can contact you if there is a problem with your certificates.
+Here is the Caddyfile I made---you will need to change the domain names and the email.
+Email could be removed, but it is there so that SSL certificate issuers can contact you if there is a problem with your certificates.

 `/etc/caddy/Caddyfile`
 ```caddy